 In his first starring role, Will Rogers Jr. appears at times physically awkward in front of the camera.
 Yet his laid-back delivery effectively evokes memories of his father.
 Ably supporting him through the rough spots are Jane Wyman as his wife, as well as Slim Pickens, Noah Beery Jr. and James Gleason.
 Eddie Cantor even drops by to lend a flapping hand or two.

 Will Rogers Jr. would again appear as his father in the following year’s biopic The Eddie Cantor Story.
 One of the few films he starred in after that, The Boy from Oklahoma, would serve as a punchline in the James Dean biopic Life.

 Will Rogers’ father, Clem, died in 1911 and therefore could not have witnessed his son be nominated as a favourite son during the 1932 Democratic National Convention.

-Biopic features no scene recreations.
+Biopic features no direct scene recreations from Rogers' film career.
 There is one scene of Rogers in his Connecticut Yankee costume, and a silent film directed by Tom Bradley and co-starring Reginald Cavendish, a former Shakespearean actor (both fictional characters).